namekeptanonymous/ChipiChipiChapa/README.md

 # ChipiChipiChapa

-Group members: [TO BE ADDED]
+Group members:

+1. Abdul Faiz
+2. Chaitan Ghanekar
+3. Kael Pearson

-This is a private repository for our COSC 360 project!
+This is a private repository for our COSC 360 project, ChipiChipiChapa.